Majesco: 1998–2016

-On January 19, 2006, the company's financial situation worsened to the degree that it had to cancel two games it was going to publish: Demonik, developed by Terminal Reality, and Taxi Driver, a sequel to the movie.
+On January 19, 2006, the company's financial situation worsened to the degree that it had to cancel two games it was going to publish: Demonik, developed by Terminal Reality, and Taxi Driver, a sequel to the 1976 film of the same name.
 Majesco's president, Jesse Sutton, said that in the future the company would "focus primarily on publishing value and handheld video games."

-Since that announcement, the company has followed through with publishing successful budget titles in North America like Cooking Mama for the DS.
+Since that announcement, the company has followed through with publishing successful budget titles in North America like Cooking Mama for the Nintendo DS.

 On September 14, 2006, Majesco released Advent Rising and re-released BloodRayne and BloodRayne 2 on Steam.
 On November 6, 2007, Majesco announced the opening of a new development facility in the Los Angeles area dedicated to the development of casual game products and properties.
 On December 10, 2007, Majesco announced that they would be publishing a rhythm-based game, Major Minor's Majestic March, exclusively for the Wii developed by NanaOn-Sha.
 Majesco has announced that it will be launching an internet version of Bananagrams on August 18, 2008, that will be available on Facebook, a social networking website.
 On November 4, 2009, Majesco released BloodRayne and BloodRayne 2 on GOG.com.
 On June 6, 2011, Majesco announced that it was acquiring the assets of social game developer Quick Hit and Quick Hit Football to build out its social gaming strategy.

 After a disastrous fiscal year of 2013, the company was expected to enjoy a recovering growth in 2014.
+It has an online casino gambling subsidiary GMS Entertainment.
 However, this proved incorrect, as they continued to lose large amounts of money in 2014, resulting in the closure of Midnight City and the cancellation of the console port of Gone Home.

 On August 12, 2015, Majesco announced that they had appointed a new CEO, and that only five employees would remain in the company.
 The company's focus also shifted to develop mobile and downloadable titles.
 Two new titles, Glue and a new installment in the A Boy and His Blob franchise, were announced after the reconstruction.

 On December 9, 2016, Majesco announced it was ceasing operations in the entertainment industry, and merged with biotech firm PolarityTE.
 Polarity will obtain Majesco's NASDAQ symbol name, COOL.
 On June 29, 2017, PolarityTE divested itself entirely of and subsequently sold, Majesco Entertainment's assets, which were subsequently taken private, leading to the rebirth of the company as an independent corporation.